 Vaccines were available, but had no effect on those already infected, while millions died from secondary bacterial infections, which we would now treat with antibiotics.
 People did their best to prevent the influenza, people wore masks, public entertainment was curtailed.
 In October 1918, Australia, sealed the continent off from the outside world and established the first Quarantine Camp.
 Britain created the first Ministry of Health in response to the pandemic.

 In Hull, the outbreak began during the last week of June 1918 and lasted for almost a year.
 During the period June 1918 to May 1919, a total of 1,261 deaths were recorded as being due to influenza, whilst deaths ascribed to pneumonia and broncho-pneumonia were considerably above the average for the previous ten years.
 The disease was not confined to the congested and crowded districts of the City, which indicated that insanitary conditions had no direct casual relationship with its incidence; it was prevalent in all parts and the person attacked were representative of every section of the community.
 The disease abated somewhat on two occasions during the twelve months that it was active.
 The first occasion being during August and September when four deaths only occurred over a period of eight weeks.
 The second occasion was much shorter in duration, deaths from influenza, declining in January until only one death was recorded during the last week of that month, but the figures rose again during February.
-The peak of the epidemic was in October and November when over a five week period, there were 684 deaths, representing a little over half the total deaths during the whole epidemic period.
+The peak of the epidemic was in October and November 1918, when over a five week period, there were 684 Hull deaths, representing a little over half the total deaths during the whole epidemic period.
+Despite the high death rate, schools remained open and businesses carried on as usual.
 The disease was so widespread that it was considered no benefit would accrue from closing schools.
 However, letters were sent to the proprietors of cinemas and other places of entertainment advising them on the ventilation and disinfection of their premises.
 Handbills were distributed to the public detailing precautions which could be taken, and these were supplemented by the Health Visitors when they called on mothers in the poorer and more overcrowded parts of the City.
 Patients were removed to hospitals and houses were fumigated on request.
 Prophylactic vaccine was also made available to medical practitioners who wished to use it.

 The ‘Spanish flu’ would kill over 228,000 people and 30,000 soldiers in Britain and between 50-100 million people worldwide.
 The following are some examples how the flu was reported locally.